+J.C.U., we love you

-J.C.C., we love you; You can be none but great As you climb, God bless you; Be an idol of our state.
+You can be none but great

+As we climb, God bless you

+Be an idol of our state.

+Gold and Blue

+Which we wear

+You have worth,

+truth we share

-Gold and Blue Which we wear, You have worth, trust we share; To and fro, here and there, J.C.C. marches on.
+To and fro, here and there

+J.C.U. marches on